nucleuscloud/neosync/docs/docs/deploy/docker-compose.md

 This compose file is not tailed for development environments as it uses pre-baked docker images that are intended for use in production environments.

-There is a companion compose file found in the `temporal` folder that should be run prior to the main `compose.yml` to stand up an instance of Temporal and all of it's dependencies.
+There is a companion compose file found in the `temporal` folder that should be run prior to the main `compose.yml` to stand up an instance of Temporal and all of its dependencies.

 To simplify the setup even further, a compose file is provided that does not stand up authentication for Neosync.
 Check out the section below to stand up Neosync with auth.

-Database volumes for both Tempral and Neosync are mapped to the `.data` folder inside of the repository.
+Database volumes for both Temporal and Neosync are mapped to the `.data` folder inside of the repository.
 Note: If using Docker Desktop, this folder will have to be added to the list of allowed file system mappings prior to running docker compose.

 ```sh
 $ docker compose -f temporal/compose.yml up -d